oktadev/okta-offline-jwt-validation-example/README.md

 # Offline JWT validation in Go

 This repository shows how to locally validate a JWT with Go.
-Please read https://developer.okta.com/blog/2021/01/04/offline-jwt-validation-with-go to see how this example was created.
+Please read [the blog post for this repo](https://developer.okta.com/blog/2021/01/04/offline-jwt-validation-with-go) to see how this example was created.

 **Prerequisites:**